dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 Those 3 IP-addresses are hardcoded into the DNS records declared in YAML and in the Nginx-Controllers deployed by ArgoCD.
 Nginx needs to know which reserved IP-address to use, otherwise, it will just pick one at random.

-So, to conclude: With GCP and Nginx, you need to reserve IP-addresses beforehand if you want the rest of the system to be fully declared as code.
+_So, to conclude:_ With GCP and Nginx, you need to reserve IP-addresses beforehand if you want the rest of the system to be fully declared as code.
 If the DNS records were not needed, then the reserved IP-addresses and hardcode IP-addresses were not needed, and _everything_ could be stored as code.

 ## 11.4.
-Single surface area :white_check_mark:
+Single surface area

 <!-- General issues with too many surface areas.  -->
 Running a business often requires many sets of logins to many different platforms and tools.
-Not all platforms/tools have a nice way of integrating with each other, so oftentimes, employees must juggle many different credentials.
+Not all platforms/tools have a nice way of integrating with each other, so oftentimes, employees must juggle many different sets of credentials.
 Giving each employee the correct amount of access rights can be a hassle.
 Very strict rules can result in slow development because you constantly need to request access to new stuff should you need it.
 Very loose rules can result in security vulnerabilities because each employee has access to way more than they need (a violation of the Principle of least privilege).

 <!-- Terraform -->
 Terraform on its own does not have a concept of access control [[source](https://blog.upbound.io/outgrowing-terraform-and-migrating-to-crossplane/)] - You have to manage your access through credentials through the cloud provider.
 This works fine, but it is an extra set of credentials your organization has to manage for all your developers.

 <!-- Crossplane -->
 With tools like Crossplane, the development teams do not even need to have (write) access to the cloud provider.
 All external resources can be managed through tools like crossplane.
 Crossplane would be the only entity with (write) access to the cloud providers.
-"The (cluster) administrator then uses the integrated Role Based Access Control (RBAC) to restrict what people can ask Crossplane to do on their behalf."[[source](https://blog.upbound.io/outgrowing-terraform-and-migrating-to-crossplane/)].
+"The (cluster) administrator then uses the integrated Role Based Access Control (RBAC) to restrict what people can ask Crossplane to do on their behalf."[[s](https://blog.upbound.io/outgrowing-terraform-and-migrating-to-crossplane/)].
 All your access control can be moved to ArgoCD/kubectl - making Kubernetes the only surface requiring access control.
 This is also covered in Eficode's own article: ["Outgrowing Terraform and adopting control plane"](https://www.eficode.com/blog/outgrowing-terraform-and-adopting-control-planes).

 <!-- ArgoCD -->
 Suppose you want to take it one step further.
 In that case, ArgoCD could be the only entity with write-access to clusters - enforcing that everything is version controlled (checked into git) and reviewed by multiple parties before any change goes into production.
 With tools like ArgoCD, the development teams or automated pipelines do not need to have (write) access to the production cluster.
 All Kubernetes objects could be managed through tools like ArgoCD.

 <!-- wrap up -->
-Combining ArgoCD and Crossplane, you can create a workflow where external resources and business logic are checked into git and only go into production through PRs with multiple reviewers.
+_So, to conclude:_ By combining ArgoCD and Crossplane, you can create a workflow where all external resources and business logic are checked into git and can only go into production through _Pull Requests_.
+Developers only need write access to git and nothing else.
 How strict you want your permissions all depends on the policies and amount of trust in the organization.
-This setup with Crossplane and ArgoCD makes it possible to create a system that is fairly restrictive.
+This setup with Crossplane and ArgoCD makes it possible to create a system that is very restrictive if needed.

  <!--
 > The only problem here is that ArgoCD does not delete `Applications` <!-- verify when deleted from git.
 ArgoCD simply does not track what changed between each commit, meaning that it does know what has been created or deleted - ArgoCD only knows what the current state should be and nothing else.
 FluxCD is needed to solve this.
 FluxCD has the feature of _Garbage collection_ that detects when resources are removed from git and deletes them in the cluster [[source](https://fluxcd.io/flux/components/kustomize/kustomization/#garbage-collection)].
 So with ArgoCD, this results in a manual task of deleting resources to which the developer may not have access to.
  -->

 ## 11.5.
-Platform Engineering :white_check_mark:
+Platform Engineering

-Platform engineering is gaining popularity the last two years [[source](https://www.cncf.io/blog/2022/07/01/devops-vs-sre-vs-platform-engineering-the-gaps-might-be-smaller-than-you-think/)].
+Platform engineering is gaining popularity the last two years [[s](https://www.cncf.io/blog/2022/07/01/devops-vs-sre-vs-platform-engineering-the-gaps-might-be-smaller-than-you-think/)].
 This topic is a standalone topic and is not the main focus of this paper, but we just quickly want to highlight how control planes like _crossplane_ can modernize your infrastructure, by embracing Platform Engineering and self-service.
 Crossplane has the concept of [Composite Resources](https://crossplane.io/docs/v1.9/concepts/composition.html#composite-resources), that works as an abstraction layer between the actual managed resource running on the cloud provider and the resource offered by the infrastructure team to the development teams.
 The developer then does not have to worry about where the database runs.
 The developer just requests a database in YAML, and the rest is handled by the abstraction created by the infrastructure/platform team.
 The abstraction becomes a platform for the developer to use - and they can self-service/provision infrastructure by using the provided abstraction.
 Developers will only interact directly with Kubernetes and not any other cloud platform/portal.

-_"This conversation is less about Crossplane vs terraform.
+Kelsey Hightower from Google puts it like this: _"This conversation is less about Crossplane vs terraform.
 This is more about using Crossplane to build your own kind of api server, your own control plane that highlights and exposes only the resources and the properties that you want people in your organization using.
-This is a little bit different than saying: >>hey here is access to GCP. knock yourself out until we get the bill.<<"_ - Kelsey Hightower. [[source]](https://youtu.be/UffM5Gr1m-0?t=843).
+This is a little bit different than saying: >>hey here is access to GCP. knock yourself out until we get the bill.<<"_ [[source]](https://youtu.be/UffM5Gr1m-0?t=843).
 In other words, the developers can view the platform team as the cloud provider instead of seeing GCP as their cloud provider.
 Everything the developers need is exposed through the abstraction provided by the platform team [[source]](https://youtu.be/UffM5Gr1m-0?t=769).

-The infrastructure team has full control over what is possible through the abstraction layer accessible from this single surface area (as explained in the section above).
+_So, to conclude:_ Crossplane enables an infrastructure team to build a engineering platform, where the developers can self-service cloud resources provided by the infrastructure team.
+The infrastructure team has full control over what resources are available in the organisation and how they are configured behind the scene.

 ## 11.6.
-Pets to Cattle :white_check_mark:
+Pets to Cattle

 <!-- un-utilized resources -->
 One challenge big companies can have when their developers have direct access to the cloud resources is that cloud services get created and forgotten about.
 These resources may have been created accidentally or just used for a quick experiment.
 Other reasons could be that the resource is irrecoverable because the Terraform state was lost.
-The company ends up being charged for these unutilized resources each month because it lacks the knowledge if the services are actually used or not, and the company is too scared of deleting the resources because they may be in use.
+The company ends up being charged for these un-utilized resources each month because it lacks the knowledge if the services are actually used or not, and the company is too scared of deleting the resources because they may be in use.
 Tools like Crossplane and ArgoCD can limit or mitigate this risk.

 <!-- orphan -->
 ArgoCD has a feature to display all "orphan" resources not handled by ArgoCD (meaning it is no longer or never was checked into git).
 This is great for getting an overview of resources stored as infrastructure as code.
 Finding these cases can be essential in eliminating a false sense of security of the system being re-creatable should it go down.
 If these cases are not detected, you may think that you can re-create your production cluster without any issues, but in reality, your services depend on a resource that was created manually and never checked into git.